OUR EXPERTS WERE HERE

 Two Weeks+ Alaska Cruise

 Travelers who have two weeks can really do it right.
-You can combine itineraries, take longer small ship cruises to Alaska from Seattle or consider a cruise plus a land extension into Alaska’s interior or other national parks.
-See our Alaska land tours for a full selection of trip extensions and land-based tours.
+You can combine itineraries, take longer small ship cruises to Alaska from Seattle or consider a Alaska land tour extension into Alaska’s interior or other national parks.

 A Note about Your Travel Days

-Take note when making your small Alaskan cruise comparison that there are a variety of ports where cruises begin and end including Juneau, Ketchikan, Petersburg, Sitka and Anchorage.
-And some will require more time to arrive and depart.
+Take note when making your itinerary comparison that there are a variety of ports where small Alaskan cruises begin and end.
+These include Juneau, Ketchikan, Petersburg, Sitka and Anchorage.
+Some require more time or logistics to arrive and depart.

 Flights to Juneau and Anchorage are common, while the smaller ports used by many Southeast Alaska small ship cruises may require a bit more padding on your travel days.
 A pre-cruise overnight is always recommended in case of delays.
 Travelers east of the Rockies will certainly require one in order to safely embark their Alaska small ship cruise on time.